maleckicoa/robo-reviews/README.md

 ## Models used

-### Sentiment Analysis
+### Model 1 - Sentiment Analysis
 cardiffnlp/twitter-roberta-base-sentiment-latest (https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)
 Input: review title and full review text
 Output: Positive, Neutral or Negative
 Purpose: to measure user satisfaction per review

-### Product Category Classification
+### Model 2 - Product Category Classification
 gpt-4o-mini - used for product category classification:
-Model Input: product title, review title and full review text for a batch (1000 from 60000) of reviews Model Output: Six final product categories
+Model Input: product title, review title and full review text for a batch (1000 from 60000) of reviews Model Output: 6 final product categories
 Purpose: define a finite number of product categorries

+### Model 2(a) - Assigning a Product Category to each Review
 text-embedding-3-small - text embedding model:
 Model Input: product title, review title and full review text
 Output: embedding vector
-Purpose: Embedd each product review and 6 defined product categories.
+Purpose: Embed each product review and 6 defined product categories.
 Later when using cosine similarty, each review will be assigned a product category

 ### Model 3 — Generative Article Summary with Llama
 meta-llama/Llama-3.2-1B-Instruct (https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)
-Model Input: Corpus of most representative 20 product reviews for each of the best/worst products Model Output: A text summuary of the model input
+Model Input: Corpus of most representative 20 product reviews for each of the best/worst products Model Output: A text summary of the model input
 Purpose: neutral summary of customer opinions for the best/worst products in each category.

 ## Requirements